chmp/ipytest/Readme.md

 Note: development is tracked on the `develop` branch.

 - `development`:
+    - Expose the `ModuleCollectorPlugin` that powers `ipytest` to enable more customized applications
 - `0.9.1`:
     - Add `ipython` as an explicit dependency
 - `0.9.0`: